mlopezperez/serverless-talk/README.md

   - `${self:section:name}` to reference the same file
   - `${env:varName}` for environment variables.
 - Variables from other files can be referenced

+## Now... let's deploy

+- Run `serverless deploy`
+- Go to your AWS console!

+## Adding a bucket and a new function

+- We create the source code (see: `src/fetchAndUpload/handler`);
+- We add the new function to `serverless.yml`